Explore your mortgage options

-- You should get the contact info for the seller’s agent off of the house’s listing page and request a tour or more info.
+- Get contact info for a seller’s agent off a house’s listing page and reach out to them.

-- When you tour a house, look CLOSELY at everything.
+- Look CLOSELY at everything during a home tour.
 Note the condition of the house, appliances, yard and outbuildings (like a shed or garage).
-That’ll help you decide if you want it and how much you’re willing to offer.

-Once you’ve found your dream home (or your starter home), do yourself a big favor and find out how much similar homes in the area have recently sold for.
+Once you’ve found your dream home, do yourself a big favor and do real estate comps to find out how much similar homes in the area sold for.

-Here’s are some things that need to be the same (or nearly the same) for a comp to be comparable:
+Here are some things that need to be the same (or nearly the same) for a comp to be a good comparable: